AnirudhDagar/gsoc/_posts/2020-06-17-PyTorch-and-TorchScript.md

 ```

-Anyways to develop our interface we need the ability to store a defined model into a file which can be later loaded into the TMVA C++ backend when Booking and Training the models.
+To develop our interface we need the ability to store a defined model into a file which can be later loaded into the TMVA C++ backend when Booking and Training the models.

 While `model.save()` in keras saves the whole model in `.hdf5` file along with other information, in PyTorch, one can achieve similar functionality using `torch.save()`.
 The issue here is that before we load back the model into memory from the saved file, it requires you to define the model class again. `torch.save` inputs a dictionary to save only the model parameters and other learnable parameters (optimizers state etc.) or variables like `current_epoch`.
-Though that is neat, we require our model to be completely stored in a file which can be later used without any knowledge of model definition.
+Though that is neat, we require our model to be completely stored in a file which can be used later without any knowledge of model definition.

 **Enter torchscript!**

-TorchScript is a way to create serializable and optimizable models from PyTorch code.
+TorchScript is a method to create serializable and optimizable models from PyTorch code.
 Any TorchScript program can be saved from a Python process and loaded in a process where there is no Python dependency.

 PyTorch provides tools to incrementally transition a model from a pure Python program to a TorchScript program that can be run independently from Python, such as in a standalone C++ program.
-This makes it possible to train models in PyTorch using familiar tools in Python and then export the model via TorchScript to different environment where Python programs may be disadvantageous.
+This makes it possible to train models in PyTorch using familiar tools in Python and then export the model via TorchScript to a different environment where Python programs may be disadvantageous.

-Though torchscript, we can serialize and save the model which can be later loaded into the TMVA c++ backend from a stand-alone `.pt` file.
+Through torchscript, we can serialize and save the model which can be later loaded into the TMVA C++ backend from a stand-alone `.pt` file.

-Anyways, this was supposed to be a short post on torch and torchscript.
-I'll be ending this now.
 There will be a more detailed post discussing the details of the internals and design choices made for the TMVA PyTorch Interface.

 Bbye for now!